BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Use/How-to-remove-mods.md

 - Test if you can reach character creation without issues and identify any bugs.
 - If there are no issues, create a base tav and test if you can load into the ship (the tutorial area).

-If you have made it here, then congratulations, you have successfully returned your modded BG3 to a vanilla state!
+> If you have made it here, then congratulations, you have successfully returned your modded BG3 to a vanilla state!
 You can choose to continue without mods or use this as an opportunity to test mods.
+>
+{.is-success}

 ![](https://lh7-us.googleusercontent.com/iI8GEYUqbLLxjJ3UG8dlDcGmU0jFl1DW5y3yUuLklQUxGhUN__Z0_sajucPxHmnMk-uzx9er_hxBmFMeSCpV_iHJGcw_mo_P4yX-2pTiTJpmxHfenCunnHGimyAsrgHIz1GksdK4ML1nQS1QrlANPg)